TrollEye Security

 Threat #4 Ransomware 2.0

-Gone are the days of indiscriminate ransomware campaigns.
-In 2024, attackers are employing advanced reconnaissance tactics to identify high-value targets, including organizations with sensitive data and the capacity to pay large ransoms.
+Instead of indiscriminate ransomware campaigns, attackers are employing advanced reconnaissance tactics to identify high-value targets, including organizations with sensitive data and the capacity to pay large ransoms.
 These targeted attacks are meticulously planned, with cybercriminals exploiting specific vulnerabilities and tailoring their ransomware to bypass traditional security measures.

 Adding insult to injury, Ransomware 2.0 operations often involve double extortion schemes.
 In these scenarios, attackers not only encrypt the victim’s data but also exfiltrate sensitive information, threatening to release it publicly unless an additional ransom is paid.
 This tactic not only increases the pressure on organizations to comply with the attackers’ demands but also amplifies the potential reputational damage and legal ramifications of a breach.